 This work demonstrated that, in the case of AI and breast cancer prognosis, the more information brought into the equation, the stronger the predictive outcome. iCEMIGE was able to significantly improve risk prediction of breast cancer patients as compared to the prognosis based solely on one type of data.
 The researchers are now looking to further analyze and validate these results with the goal of applying these AI pipelines to other types of cancer as well.

 Collectively, these findings introduce new tools that can provide a deeper understanding of the cellular changes associated with two types of cancer.
 With a better understanding of risk, clinical oncologists can help patients pinpoint which treatment options may work best for them.

 Other BSE researchers involved in this work include: Xiaoqing Jin, Xiao-Ping Liu, Xuan-Yu Mao, Antoine M. Snijders, and Xu Yang.

-This work was supported by the NCI of the National Institutes of Health and the Department of Defense.
+This work was supported by the National Cancer Institute of the National Institutes of Health and the Department of Defense.